yaoshiiscool/yaoshiiscool/README.md

 Hi, I'm Samuel, a first-year student at the University of Chicago (Class of 2029) and a graduate of the International School of Beijing.

+Former Club President of ISB's HS Robotics Team & mentor for the ISB MS Robotics Team.

 <!--
 **yaoshiiscool/yaoshiiscool** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.